Notes to Heidegger’s Aesthetics

 65. Although Heidegger toned down his rhetorical presentation of such “conflicts” in his later work, this Heraclitean tension of unified opposites is maintained even in his much less overtly agonistic thinking of the (now dual) oppositions that join the reconceived “earth” to “the heavens” and the “mortals” to “the divinities” (along two different axes) in his later thinking of “the fourfold” in essays such as “The Thing” and “Building Dwelling Thinking” (both in Poetry, Language, Thought).
-Nonetheless, the “earth” Heidegger refers to in his later “fourfold” is quite different from the “earth” in “The Origin of the Work of Art”; put simply, the earth loses much of its ineffability, which Heidegger transfers to the fourfold as a whole.
+Nonetheless, the “earth” Heidegger refers to in his later “fourfold” is quite different from the “earth” in “The Origin of the Work of Art”; put simply, the earth loses much of its inexhaustibility, which Heidegger transfers to the fourfold as a whole.

 66. The “earth” is Heidegger’s response to the problem that this move seems to make all creation ex nihilo, as we will see.

 67. This helps explain why Heidegger placed Klee “higher than Picasso” (Seubold 1993, p.
 6).
-While Klee's semi-abstraction brings this tension between revealing and concealing itself to the fore (and so teaches us about the necessarily partial nature of perception and our experience of intelligibility more generally), Picasso's cubism seems to follow the Modern subjectivistic impulse by seeking to represent all the hidden aspects of a figure simultaneously.
+While Klee’s semi-abstraction brings this tension between revealing and concealing itself to the fore (and so teaches us about the necessarily partial nature of perception and our experience of intelligibility more generally), Picasso’s cubism seems to follow the Modern subjectivistic impulse toward total control by seeking to represent all the hidden aspects of a figure simultaneously.

-69. Given the way Heidegger moves from a particular ontic work of art to the ontological truth of art in general, it might not be a coincidence that he seems to generalize from his description of the nothing that emerges from Van Gogh's particular (“ontic”) painting of “A Pair of Shoes” when he makes the following, ontological claim about the structure of intelligibility: “And yet—beyond what is, not apart from but, rather, before it, there is still something else that happens.
+69. Given the way Heidegger moves from a particular ontic work of art to the ontological truth of art in general, it is probably not be a coincidence that he seems to generalize from his description of the nothing that emerges from Van Gogh’s particular (“ontic”) painting of “A Pair of Shoes” when he makes the following, ontological claim about the structure of intelligibility: “And yet—beyond what is, not apart from but, rather, before it, there is still something else that happens.
 In the midst of all that is an open place comes to presence.
 There is a clearing.
 Thought from the perspective of entities, this clearing has more being than entities do.
 This open center is therefore not surrounded by what is; rather, the clearing center itself encircles all that is, like the nothing which we scarcely know.”
 (PLT 53/GA5 39-40)